Conference agenda.

 The following sessions run at the same time.
 Participants will select one session to attend.

-Public demand and expectations for quality recreation experiences are increasing, but resources to build, maintain, and manage the infrastructure are increasingly limited.
+Public demand and expectations for high-quality recreational experiences are rising, but resources to build, maintain, and manage infrastructure are increasingly limited.
 Making the most of resources is more important than ever.
 This presentation will share tips and best practices for efficient and effective project planning and execution at any stage of the recreation infrastructure lifecycle.

 Waivers are ubiquitous in outdoor recreation and adventure sports.
 They make races and group events possible.
 But there’s a lot of misunderstanding about what signing a waiver actually means–and that’s not just because no one reads them.
-This presentation will bring you up-to-date on waiver best practices.
+This presentation will bring you up to date on best practices for waivers.
 We’ll examine the history of waivers in outdoor recreation, why the courts don’t enforce them and why they do, how to properly prepare and administer them, and what the insurance industry has to say about them.

-Magi Scallion, McElhanney; Mark Barsevskis, McElhanney; Andrea de Vries, McElhanney.
+Magi Scallion, Mark Barsevskis and Andrea de Vries (McElhanney).
 This workshop is 90 minutes long and overlaps with the next session.

-Join an interactive workshop that starts with identifying common trail use problems and moves to recreation zoning and trail classification solutions.
+Join an interactive workshop that starts by identifying common trail-use problems and then moves on to recreation zoning and trail-classification solutions.
 Participants will be provided with a new way to think about policy as it relates to trails.
-This is a hands-on session and attendees will leave with behavioural design tools to help with their unique trail problems.
+This is a hands-on session, and attendees will leave with behavioural design tools to help with their unique trail problems.

 Breakout sessions